 MQL vs. SQL

 Now we transition in the tiers of the funnel to leads.
-MQL refers to a lead that is more likely to become a customer in light of those who are just digitally browsing.
+MQL is a marketing-qualified lead, which refers to a lead that is more likely to become a customer in light of those who are just digitally browsing.
 Lead scoring, closed-loop reporting, and identifying win percentages for specific markets or personas drive the action items inside an MQL.
-SQL takes it to the next step of the funnel, in that the sales team has qualified this lead as a potential customer.
+SQL, a sales-qualified lead, takes it to the next step of the funnel in that the sales team has qualified this lead as a potential customer.

 Many times, we see three tiers of leads that fall within these stages.
-Someone might be gathering information, ready to ask questions, or decided on details and prepared to purchase.
-Getting people down the sales funnel is about meeting them at the place they are, with the right information.
-That's why Marketing does 70% of the load.
-The SQL is the decision making in the buying cycle, and the MQL is for every stage where the buyer is not quite ready for that purchasing stage just yet.
+Someone might gather information, be ready to ask questions, or decide on details and prepare to purchase.
+Getting people down the sales funnel is about meeting them where they can get the right information.
+That's why marketing does 70% of the load.
+The SQL is the decision-making in the buying cycle, and the MQL is for every stage where the buyer is not quite ready for that purchasing stage just yet.
 As you can see, we've come a long way from the used car sales lot, and it shows.

 What's the Bottom Line?

-For those who had to experience the Salesman / Solutions Consultant / Business Development Professional as the fulcrum of the sales cycle and the driving force of the sales funnel, there's a better way to get this done.
-A loss of trust, based in the smarmier salespeople and a system that lacked transparency, has overwhelmed the marketplace, specifically with the consumer to the corporate entity.
-The unfortunate reality is that there are millions of companies vying for their time and information, which has resulted in prospects being stingy with those valuable assets.
+For those who had to experience the Salesman/Solutions Consultant/Business Development Professional as the fulcrum of the sales cycle and the sales funnel's driving force, there's a better way to get this done.
+Based on the smarmier salespeople and a system that lacked transparency, a loss of trust has overwhelmed the marketplace, specifically with the consumer to the corporate entity.
+The unfortunate reality is that millions of companies vying for their time and information, which has resulted in prospects being stingy with those valuable assets.

 The only way to establish trust is not only by getting in front of your prospects over and over but offering them something of value to help them with their decision.
 It speaks to the idea that you care about their success and are more interested in helping them than simply taking from them.
 We highly suggest following the 80/20 rule: giving 80% of the time and asking for the remaining 20%.